-You are daughter of the King of Heaven.
+You are the daughter of the King of Heaven.
 You are a strong, brave woman, and your marriage can use a demonstration of that strength through your faith.

 God has things He wants to work on in your heart.

-- Instruction He’s stirring in your spirit.
+- There are also instructions He is stirring in your spirit.

 - Reaffirming my identity in Him instead of in my household role

 - Calling me to reject fear and exchange it for faith

 - plus a whole bunch more things I’ve still yet to learn.